Wonder Woman 1984’s release date – DC movie’s cast, plot, trailer and how Steve Trevor returns

 And Jenkins tweeted this image of Gal Gadot towards a psychedelic background as a commiseration to followers when studio WB made the decision to not attend 2019’s San Diego Comedian-Con.

 By now you’ve heard: WB isn’t going to Corridor H this 12 months.
 We’re so unhappy to overlook you there!
-And ready till Dec. to start out our official #WW84 marketing campaign in full– However the reality is… we will simply… barely… wait… pic.twitter.com/QllFzhYRA6
+And ready till Dec. to begin our official #WW84 marketing campaign in full– However the fact is… we are able to simply… barely… wait… pic.twitter.com/QllFzhYRA6

 — Patty Jenkins (@PattyJenks) June 5, 2019